Bazz-B/job-trend-analysis/README.md

 # Data Analysis

-Frequency Distribution:
+-Frequency Distribution:

 Analyze the frequency distribution of categorical variables to understand the distribution of different categories.
 Example: BAR CHART showing the distribution of job industries.

-Pie Charts:
+-Pie Charts:

 Display the proportion of different Industries using pie charts.
 Example: Use a PIE CHART to show the proportion of job skills.

-Heatmaps:
+-Heatmaps:

 Create a heatmap to visualize the correlation or relationships between multiple categorical variables.
 Example: Display a heatmap showing the correlation between different job skills.

-Word Clouds:
+-Word Clouds:

 Generate word clouds to visually represent the most frequently occurring words in job skills.